 “http://www.example.com” > Your anchor text goes here.

-The main purpose of having backlinks is to inform readers about your website or to pass the link juice and improve your Google rankings.
-Basically, when analyzing your links, I would recommend focusing on checking your do-follow backlinks first, since they pass the link juice and are more important in Google’s eyes.
-It should also be pointed out that even though no-follow links don’t pass link juice, they can still weaken your link profile – especially if they are unnatural and are coming from a big number of low quality websites.
-To make sure that your profile is safe, I would advise checking them right after taking care of your do-follow links.
+The main purpose of having backlinks is to inform readers about your website or to pass the link juice and improve your PageRank score.
+Basically, when analyzing your links, I would recommend focusing on checking your do-follow backlinks first since they pass the link juice and are more important in Google’s eyes.
+It should also be pointed out that even though no-follow links don’t pass link juice, they can still weaken your link profile – especially if they are unnatural and are coming from a significant number of low-quality websites.
+Therefore, to ensure that your profile is safe, I would advise checking them right after taking care of your do-follow links.